Last Updated on

 More Photos I took with my drone.

-How To Get to Al Wahbah Crater.
+How To Get to Al Wahbah Crater in Saudi Arabia.

 Al Wahbah Crater is located in the middle of “nowhere” on the western edge of the Harrat Kishb basalt plateau.
 It’s 350km/217miles northeast of Jeddah, a 4 hours drive and 230km/143miles 3 hours drive north of Taif.
 So it’s far away from everything.